 The human body also is made up of systems.
 Some of them are mechanical systems, like the cardiovascular system where the heart pumps fluids through arteries and veins to transport oxygen and nutrients to the cells in your body.
 Your muscles generate mechanical force to allow you to move, walk, and run.
 Your gastrointestinal system (stomach and intestines) functions like a hybrid of the car’s fuel and exhaust systems.
 The gastrointestinal system is where fuel is added, and wastes are transported out of the body.
 The skeleton functions like a car’s chassis to support and protect the body’s organs.
 If you break a leg, your body will not be able to move.
 Without treating the break, your body eventually will start to fail.

 Just like our cars, our body’s systems—our joints and other moving parts—require high quality lubrication, too.
-High molecular weight HA is your joints’ high quality “motor oil”.
+High molecular weight Hyaluronic Acid is your joints’ high quality “motor oil”.

-Your body’s systems are made up of biological molecules and require other biological molecules to remain intact and to function appropriately.
-HA is one of the most important biological molecules that your body needs to remain intact and to function well.
+Your body’s systems are made up of biological molecules and require other biological molecules to remain intact and function appropriately.
+Hyaluronic Acid is one of the most important biological molecules that your body needs to remain intact and to function well.
 This book discusses how and why HA is important to various body systems.